 ICOSA is an artist-run non-profit cooperative gallery founded in 2015 that showcases a diverse range of contemporary art and programming.
 Located in East Austin’s blossoming gallery district at 702 Shady Lane, next to Pump Project’s working studio hub, it houses track lighting, high ceilings, and 1500 square feet of exhibition space.
-It is home to twenty artists, well known nationally and internationally, who have received numerous prestigious awards and grants and whose work is featured in various major collections.
-The artists are: Adrian Aguilera, David Bae, Jonas Criscoe, Kate Csillagi, Erin Cunnigham, Bug Davidson, Andrea DeLeon, Brooke Gassiot, Terra Goolsby, Katy Horan, Betelhem Makonnen, Amanda McInerney, Teruko Nimura, Anna Pedersen, Matt Rebholtz, Elaine I-Ling Shen, Rachel Wolfson Smith, Sara Vanderbeek, Alyssa Taylor Wendt and Jenn Wilson.
+It is home to a collective group of artists, well known nationally and internationally, who have received numerous prestigious awards and grants and whose work is featured in various major collections.
+We are: Adrian Aguilera, David Bae, Jonas Criscoe, Kate Csillagi, Erin Cunnigham, Bug Davidson, Andrea DeLeon, Brooke Gassiot, Terra Goolsby, Katy Horan, Betelhem Makonnen, Teruko Nimura, Matt Rebholtz, Elaine I-Ling Shen, Alyssa Taylor Wendt and Jenn Wilson.